Inter Milan: Mixed fortunes (1991–2004)

-In 1992, after a disappointing season, to replace the three German players that left in the summer and with the new coach Osvaldo Bagnoli, Inter signed important players like the future Ballon d'Or Matthias Sammer, Rubén Sosa and Igor Shalimov, the first Russian player in club history; others were ultimately less successful, like the former European Golden Boot winner Darko Pancev and Salvatore Schillaci; Inter ended the season in second place behind AC Milan, coached by Fabio Capello.

-In the following season, Inter acquired from Ajax Wim Jonk and Dennis Bergkamp that, with eight goals in the competition, led Inter to their second victory in UEFA Cup, despite the worst result in club history in Serie A.
+In 1992, after a disappointing season, to replace the three German players that left in the summer and with the new coach Osvaldo Bagnoli, Inter signed important players like the future Ballon d'Or winner Matthias Sammer, Rubén Sosa and Igor Shalimov, the first Russian player in club history; others were ultimately less successful, like the former European Golden Boot winner Darko Pancev and Salvatore Schillaci; Inter ended the season in second place behind AC Milan, coached by Fabio Capello.
+In the following season, Inter acquired from Ajax Wim Jonk and Dennis Bergkamp, the latter who with eight goals in the competition led Inter to their second UEFA Cup victory in 1994, despite the worst result in club history in Serie A.

 With Massimo Moratti's takeover from Ernesto Pellegrini in 1995, Inter twice broke the world record transfer fee in this period (£19.5 million for Ronaldo from Barcelona in 1997 and £31 million for Christian Vieri from Lazio two years later).
 Among Moratti's first acquisitions in 1995 there were Javier Zanetti from Banfield, who would stay at Inter until 2014 with a record of 858 game played and with a record 13 seasons as captain, Paul Ince from Manchester United and Roberto Carlos from Palmeiras, who was sold the following season to Real Madrid, with many regrets and recriminations from fans.

-However, the 1990s remained the only decade in Inter's history, in which they did not win a single Serie A championship.
+However, the 1990s remained the only decade in Inter's history in which they did not win a single Serie A championship.
 This persistent lack of success led to poor relations between the fanbase and the chairman, the managers and even some individual players.

-In the 1996–1997 season, Inter reached a third UEFA Cup final, losing this time on penalties in the second leg at the Giuseppe Meazza against Schalke 04, with Roy Hodgson resigning shortly afterwards.
-In the 1997–1998 season, with the acquisition of the European Golden Shoe and later Ballon d'Or and FIFA World Player of the Year winner Ronaldo, under coach Luigi Simoni, Inter had won their third UEFA Cup in Paris, beating Lazio 3–0, with goals from Ivan Zamorano, Zanetti and Ronaldo, and nearly won Serie A title, with many controversial refereeing decisions.
+In the 1996–97 season, Inter reached a third UEFA Cup final, losing this time on penalties in the second leg at the Giuseppe Meazza against Schalke 04, with Roy Hodgson resigning shortly afterwards.
+In the 1997–98 season, with the acquisition of the European Golden Shoe and later Ballon d'Or and FIFA World Player of the Year winner Ronaldo, under coach Luigi Simoni, Inter had won their third UEFA Cup in Paris, beating Lazio 3–0, with goals from Ivan Zamorano, Zanetti and Ronaldo, and nearly won Serie A title, with many controversial refereeing decisions.
 This culminated in the decisive match against Juventus in Turin, with Inter only one point behind with four games left, when referee didn't give a penalty to Ronaldo, but a few seconds later, gave a penalty to Juventus; this generated a turmoil on the pitch and a big scandal.
-The referee sent off Simoni, and president Moratti left the building shortly afterwards, saying to journalists: “I’m not sticking around just to be made fun of”.
+The referee sent off Simoni, and president Moratti left the building shortly afterwards, saying to journalists: "I'm not sticking around just to be made fun of".
 At the end of 1998, Inter was ranked by IFFHS as Best Club in the World for that year.